A woman food truck owner passes food to a male customer.

 • Funding request: Explain how much funding you need and what you plan to use the money for.

-• Financial projections: This includes forecasted statements and quarterly projections.
+• Financial projections: This data includes forecasted statements and quarterly projections.

-• Appendix: Include any supporting documents, like credit history, licenses, permits or legal documents.
+• Appendix: Include any supporting documents such as your credit history, licenses, permits, or legal documents.

 The licenses and permits you need to operate your food truck will largely depend on the state you live in.
 But at the very least, you'll need a business license and food service permit.
 Your best bet is to reach out to your local health department and find out exactly what you'll need.

-And food trucks can’t park just anywhere, so you want to look into any possible parking restrictions.
+And food trucks can't park just anywhere, so you want to research any possible parking restrictions.
 You can contact the local motor vehicle department to learn about regulations in your area.

 The most important thing is to make sure the truck you buy is up to code.
-For instance, you’ll want to ensure that the equipment is working correctly, the truck has adequate water pressure, and there’s proper storage space.
+For instance, you'll want to ensure that the equipment works correctly, the truck has adequate water pressure, and there's proper storage space.

-You can buy a used truck from a seller on eBay or Craig’s List.
-You can also consider purchasing a new truck directly from the manufacturer.
+You can buy a used truck from a seller on eBay or Craigslist.
+You can also purchase a truck directly from the manufacturer.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.